MicrosoftDocs/win32/desktop-src/medfound/mfprotectionattribute-fail-over.md

-﻿---
-Description: 'Indicates whether the protection fails over to this if the best effort fails.
-This attribute can be used with IMFOutputSchema objects.' ms.assetid: '8F541BDB-6801-49BC-A825-03FDE2409099'
-title: 'MFPROTECTIONATTRIBUTE\_FAIL\_OVER attribute'
 ---
+Description: Indicates whether the protection fails over to this if the best effort fails.
+This attribute can be used with IMFOutputSchema objects. ms.assetid: 8F541BDB-6801-49BC-A825-03FDE2409099
+title: MFPROTECTIONATTRIBUTE\_FAIL\_OVER attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MFPROTECTIONATTRIBUTE\_FAIL\_OVER attribute

 Indicates whether the protection fails over to this if the best effort fails.
-This attribute can be used with [**IMFOutputSchema**](imfoutputschema.md) objects.
+This attribute can be used with [**IMFOutputSchema**](/windows/win32/mfidl/nn-mfidl-imfoutputschema?branch=master) objects.

 ## Data type